averbraeck/sim0mq-java/docs/5-serialization/string-types.md

     Note that the int to code the length for each string indicates the number of bytes, not the number of characters.

-## 162. UTF-16 Little-endian String array
+## 34b.
+UTF-16 Little-endian String array

-The code 162 (-94) indicates a little-endian array of UTF-16 Strings.
+The code 34 indicates an array of UTF-16 Strings.
 The number of strings is provided in a 32-bit little-endian integer.
 Each string is preceded by a 32-bit int indicating the number of shorts (2-byte UTF-16 encoding) in the array that follows.
 This int is itself not preceded by a byte indicating it is an int.
 As an example, coding two series for a graph is done as follows: